-DECLIC will use the standard infrastructure offered by the EXPRESS rack in the Japanese lab JEM, and will use a standard accommodation in ISS Lockers.
+DECLIC uses the standard infrastructure offered by the EXPRESS rack in the Japanese lab JEM, and uses a standard accommodation in ISS Lockers.

-The various types of experiments and possible performances to be attainable are illustrated through selected experiment inserts already under development, which will be operated at the beginning of the exploitation phase like:
+The various types of experiments and possible performances to be attainable are illustrated through selected experiment inserts already developed, which were operated at the beginning of the exploitation phase like:

 In the future, other scientific teams could propose new experiments and new inserts related to transparent materials in the DECLIC facility.
 No country is a priori excluded.

 DECLIC was designed for remote science control, commonly called "Tele-science".
 Operation capabilities offer scientists the possibility to remotely visualise and modify their selected experiment conditions in the ISS from User Home Base through CADMOS User Support and Operation Centre.

 Due to the interest of French and US scientific laboratories to co-operate in these fields of research, DECLIC has become a CNES-NASA co-operative project.

 CNES is sponsoring the development of the facility and associated French experiments while NASA is making resources available for ground to orbit transportation, crew time, energy and running time on board the ISS, as well as Telemetry - Tele-commanding for Tele-science operations from the ground.

 The initial set of experiment inserts accomplished

 ||High Temperature Insert

 ||Solidification of transparent model materials